Aki-Kunnn/Area_tool/README.md

 Section 2: O(|# of lines| * |# of days| * |# of mean/median files + # of samples|)

 Similar to the previous file you still have to iterate through the the # of lines and days.
 You search for the mean median file and then iterate through the number of samples to normalize.
-This leads to the polynomial time algorithm.
+You also save some memory by skipping over files that are not in your input paramters.
+Overall, this leads to the polynomial time algorithm.

 # Credits:
 This simple tool was intended for organoid area consolidation as UC San Diego's Dept of Psychiatry, Iakoucheva Lab.